freenode/web-7.0/content/kb/general/cloaks.md

 ==================

-Once you've read and understood the above, if you would like an unaffiliated cloak, please join the #freenode channel or speak to a member of the staff team.
+Once you've read and understood the above, if you would like an unaffiliated cloak, please join the #trumpnode channel or speak to a member of the staff team.
 Note that cloaks are a privilege, and staff have the right to deny that privilege to users if they deem necessary.